seanoc5/spring-pgvector/README.md

 ## Usage and Development notes
 ### Docker
-I have tried configuring docker to ease config,test,debug process for solr configuration.
+I have tried to configuring docker to ease config,test,debug process for solr configuration.
 I am still learning docker/docker-compose, so I am open to suggestions and feedback.
+Note: solr depends on zookeeper, so I have been able to just start solr, and docker-compose will start zookeeper.

 My goal is to just reload the solr image, and the the solr-init.sh script will run again.
-That should naively _(dangerously?)_ re-upload the solr `contracts`configset to the container.
+That should naively _(dangerously?)_ re-upload the solr `sanity-check`configset to the container.
-**NOTE**: This will overwrite the existing `contracts` configset.
+**NOTE**: This will overwrite the existing `sanity-check` configset.

+#### Ollama
 This is just a demo/learning app, so unlikely to have any "production" concerns, but do consider switching from docker to "real" services.
 `Ollama` is tough to get using a local GPU, and I have not tried for this demo docker setup.
 But if you have a local GPU, it should be easy to comment out the docker-compose `ollama` service and use the local `ollama` service.

+#### Solr
+I have had decent luck:
+* modifying the `sanity-check` solr configset and then
+* `alt-8` in intellij to get to services tool window, then
+* ctrl-f2 to stop the solr container, then
+* ctrl-enter to re-start the solr container.

+There are likely 'smarter' ways to do this, but so far this works.

+**Note:** remember that zookeeper keeps the confiration for solr.
+So if you change the solr configset, you need to re-upload it to zookeeper.
+If things get hinky, you may want to delete/repopulate the zookeeper volumes (or just do it the **proper** way with zk commands, but that takes thought and effort...).

 ### Intellij
 In the `services` tool, I found I can stop/start the solr container and it will be "reloaded".
 The image will not be rebuilt, but the container will be reloaded.
-This **should** reload the solr `contracts` configset as well as re `post` the sample csv data.
+This **should** reload the solr `sanity-check` configset as well as re `post` the sample csv data.
 It is a bit hacky, so any suggestions on a better way to do this are welcome.

+## Searching
+### Solr
+**Note:** `solr-init.sh` loads a sample csv file into the `sanity-check` collection for demo/debug.
+The intent is to be able to check the default configs, including field types.

+The `sanity-check` collection has the following fields:
+* text_gen
+* text_en
+* shingle (custom field type)
+* sayt (custom field type)
+* bucket_tight (custom field type) -- title and description copied to a "tight" field
+* bucket_fuzzy (custom field type) -- title and description copied to a "fuzzy" field

+There is some minor solrschema configuration in the `sanity-check` configset:
+* synonyms
+* protected words
+* highlighting (`hl.*`)
+* faceting (`facet.*`)
+* fields to return (`fl`)
+* query fields (edismax with boosting, `qf`)
+* phrase fields (edismax with boosting, `pf`)

+This provides a way to compare keyword search (solr) against dense vector embeddings (pgvector).

+### PGVector
+This provides a way to compare dense vector embeddings (pgvector) against keyword search (solr).
+`application.yaml` can/should be used to configure the embedding models and vector store.

+### Coming Soon:
+- UI for comparing search results
+- ability to compare different embedding models, distance metrics, and chunking strategies (well... perhaps not **soon**...)

 ## Future Development